ELISABET LAGERSTEDT

 After university and an international internship at Hilti Group in the early 1990s, I started my career with Unilever as a Market Research Officer.

-I then moved on to a joint venture between IRI/GfK (at the time the largest global actors within market research) as a Client Service Manager with several Unilever companies as clients, and was from there hired by another of my corporate clients – Cederroth International (at the time a subsidiary of a stock-listed US company, later purchased by Unilever, and today owned by Orkla Group).
+I then moved on to a joint venture between IRI/GfK (at the time the largest global actors within market research) as a Client Service Manager with several Unilever companies as clients, and was from there hired by another of my corporate clients – Cederroth International (At the time a subsidiary of a stock-listed US company that was later purchased by Unilever.
+Today the part I was responsible for is owned by Orkla Group).

 At Cederroth I became responsible for one of Sweden’s first and leading sustainability brands (Grumme), which opened my eyes to an avenue beyond business as usual already in the late 1990s.
 There, I went from being a Product Group Manager to a Marketing Manager and to a Business Area Manager and Director.
 I built an important network and a good reputation over the years.
-I even got the question from the CEO if I could see myself becoming his long-term successor.
-Something that interestingly scared me off more than it attracted me.
-Instead, I decided to move and switch jobs.
+I even got a question from the Group CEO if I could see myself becoming his long-term successor.
+Something that (in my early 30s) for some reason didn’t feel attractive.
+Instead, I decided to move, build a family, and switch jobs.

-After a short detour as a Director of Marketing & Sales in an SME family company, as my first child was born (in 2002), I was offered to come back to Hilti Group in a role as Director of Marketing, including also Channels and Field Engineering, in one of the group’s 10 largest markets at the time.
+After a short detour as a Director of Marketing & Sales in an SME family company, I was offered to come back to Hilti Group in a role as Director of Marketing, including also Channels and Field Engineering, in one of the group’s 10 largest markets at the time.
 A role that offered a lot of international exposure and experience, especially as I stepped up as a Global Trainer.
 I truly enjoyed my work and contributions at the time – and of course, also learned a lot about myself and others on the way.
 This was however also a challenging journey.
 Especially since it was rather lonely as a female leader in the then extremely male-dominated construction industry.

 After a 20-year corporate career, and a lot of contemplation, I finally decided to start my boutique consultancy in 2013.
-Why?
+Why I didn’t take another corporate and executive job?
 Because I identified a deep need for freedom, meaning, and continuous personal development – and realized that being an entrepreneur would enable me to explore that as an integrated part of my business.
 I could now create value and help clients from the outside-in, rather than holding an “important” role within a large organization, which had been part of the identity I had built for so long.
 It was, in fact, a hugely inspirational move that released a lot of creative energy and potential.

 This major shift allowed me to have a valuable business impact while balancing life.
 It also allowed me time to focus on co-creating better futures for coming generations.

-Since then, I have spent 60 percent of my work time on strategic, innovative, and transformational client projects and 40 percent of my time on future exploration, learning, teaching, and writing, as well as supporting young entrepreneurs and change-makers at Lund University’s Master’s Program of Entrepreneurship and Innovation.
+Since then, I have spent 60% of my work time on strategic, innovative, and transformational client projects and 40% of my time on future exploration, learning, teaching, and writing, as well as supporting young entrepreneurs and change-makers at Lund University’s Master’s Program of Entrepreneurship and Innovation.

 Education and personal development